md-projects0209/projects/README.md

 Testing:

-The flow was tested by sending six emails as follows:
+The flow was tested by sending six fictional emails as follows:
 1. Keyword in subject and email body ("application")
 2. Keyword in body only ("application")
 3. Keyword in subject ("Application") and email body ("application")